hemerajs/hemera/packages/hemera-zipkin/README.md

 ## Binary annotations

-You can easily provide extra information about the RPC if you use the special meta$ variable.
+You can easily provide extra information about the RPC if you use the special delegate$ variable.

 ```js
 hemera.act({